-- In this task, learners must be able to draw and name four different shapes, as well as identify the corners of the given rectangle.
+- In this task, learners must be able to combine three, one and two objects and determine the total of six.

-A child may need pattern blocks, pattern-block paper shapes, or stamps to represent/model the shapes to put on each corner of the placemat.
-The teacher can take a picture of the child's model.
+A child can be given manipulatives or toy cars to represent/model the six cars and can be encouraged to transfer the model to paper if s/he is comfortable doing so, or the teacher can take a picture of the child's model.
 (Many children will select paper, pencil, crayon, etc. to show their solution.)
-A teacher, older student, paraprofessional, volunteer, etc. should scribe the child's solution so the teacher will have a complete record of the child's reasoning.
+A teacher, older student, paraprofessional, volunteer, etc. should scribe the child's solution so there is a complete record of the child's reasoning.

 Task Specific Assessment Notes

 General Notes: Many children will solve this task by diagramming the cars and either count on or use addition to find a total of six cars.

 |Novice||The Novice will be unable to solve the task and could simply draw a “picture” of a car(s).
 No understanding of the underlying mathematics of the task will be evident.|

 |Apprentice||The Apprentice will be able to partially solve the task.
 S/he will

 understand that the task involves three cars, one car and two cars.
 The

 child may not be able to find the total number of cars.
 The child could

 also model/diagram six cars but not have the correct sets.
 The